acoutts/flutter_libphonenumber/README.md

 * `FutureOr Function(String val) onFormatFinished` Optionally get a notification at this callback of the final formatted value once all formatting is completed.
 This is useful if you want to do something else that is triggered after formatting is done.

-* `bool? hideCountryCode` When true, mask will be applied to input assuming the country code is not present in the input.
+* `bool? inputContainsCountryCode` When true, mask will be applied assuming the input contains a country code in it.

 * `int? additionalDigits` You can tell the formatter to allow additional digits on the end of the mask.
 This is useful for some countries which have a similar mask but varying length of numbers.
 It's safe to set this to a value like 3 or 5 and you won't have to think about it again.